Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

              --key=/etc/kubernetes/pki/etcd/ca.key --endpoints=localhost:2379 member list
          ```

      1. Find the line with the name of the master being removed.
-The member ID is the alphanumeric string in the first field o that      line.
+The member ID is the alphanumeric string in the first field of that line.
 The IP address is in the URL in the fourth field in the line.
 Note the member ID and IP address for us in subsequent steps.

      1. Remove the master node from the etcd cluster backing Kubernetes.

-        Replace the MEMBER\_ID value with the value returned in the previous sub-step.
+        Replace the MEMBER_ID value with the value returned in the previous sub-step.

          ```bash
          ncn# etcdctl --cacert=/etc/kubernetes/pki/etcd/ca.crt \